Roman Yatsiv: Biography

 He was born on 26 August 1956, in the city of Khodoriv (now Stryi Raion, Lviv Oblast, Ukraine).
 He is the son of graphic artist Myron Yatsiv.
 From 1973 to 1978, he studied at the Department of Interior and Furniture Design at the Lviv Institute of Applied and Decorative Arts, where his teachers included Myron Yatsiv, Karlo Zvirynskyi, Yurii Skandakov, Mykhailo Kurylych, Volodymyr Ostrovskyi, Teofil Maksysko, Volodymyr Ovsiichuk, Stepan Koropchak, and Danylo Dovboshynskyi.

 He served in the Soviet Army and, after being discharged from the reserves in December 1979, worked in Lviv, first as a junior research fellow at the State Museum of Ukrainian Art, and later as acting head of the Soviet Art Department.
 In 1984, he moved to the Lviv branch of the Rylsky Institute of Art Studies, Folklore and Ethnology, where he began systematic scientific research of Visual arts of Ukraine.
 In 1994, based on his monograph "Lviv Graphics of the 1945–1990s: Traditions and Innovation", he defended his Candidate's dissertation.
 At the same time, from 1991 to 1993, he held the position of editor-in-chief of the journal "Mystetski Studii".

-From 1994 to 2007, he served as Deputy Director for Scientific Work at the Institute of Ethnology of the National Academy of Sciences of Ukraine, and has been an docent from 2003.
-Simultaneously, from 1995, he has been the executive secretary of the journal "Narodoznavchi Zoshyty".ref name="ЛНАМ"/> From 2007 to 2021, he was the Vice-Rector for Scientific Work at the Lviv National Academy of Arts, and from September 2021, he has been a professor at the Department of Artistic Woodwork.
+From 1994 to 2007, he served as deputy director for Scientific Work at the Institute of Ethnology of the National Academy of Sciences of Ukraine, and has been an docent from 2003.
+Simultaneously, from 1995, he has been the executive secretary of the journal "Narodoznavchi Zoshyty".
+From 2007 to 2021, he was the Vice-Rector for Scientific Work at the Lviv National Academy of Arts, and from September 2021, he has been a professor at the Department of Artistic Woodwork.
 At the same time, from 2009, he has been the executive secretary of the journal "Mystetskyy Uzhyinok".
 He resided in Lviv at 56 Drahomanova Street, apartment 9, and at 9 Mykoly Voronoho Street, apartment 3.

 Creativity

 He works in the fields of easel painting, easel and book graphics, and photo art, using the techniques of oil and acrylic painting, gouache, and drawing with markers and felt-tip pens.

 He has participated in art exhibitions, including solo ones and artistic photography exhibitions.
 Solo exhibitions were held in Ukraine: in Lviv in 1981, 1989, 1996, 1997, 2005, 2009, 2015, 2020, 2022; Rivne in 2013, 2019; Drohobych in 2015; Kramatorsk in 2015; Druzhkivka, Bakhmut, Kyiv, and Odesa in 2016; Lutsk in 2020; and Kolomyia in 2021.
 Abroad: in Poland in Łódź in 2015, 2019, and Poznań in 2019; and in Canada in Toronto in 2017.

-He was a member of the international jury for the "Srebrny Czworokąt" exhibition in Przemyśl in 2015, 2018, 2021-2022, and the curator of an exhibition of works by Lviv painters in Hangzhou in 2011.
+He was a member of the international jury for the "Srebrny Czworokąt" exhibition in Przemyśl in 2015, 2018, 2021–2022, and the curator of an exhibition of works by Lviv painters in Hangzhou in 2011.

 The artist's works are held in private collections in Ukraine, Germany, Canada, and the USA.